Artistic practice in times of changing economies

-Today, artists are asked to profile themselves as 'entrepreneurs on the market to promote their products'.
+Today, artists are asked to profile themselves as ‘entrepreneurs on the market’ and to promote their products.
 Jubilee wants to question the economic assumptions that this tendency implies.
 What kind of market are we talking about?
 And which values exactly are taken into consideration in this context and from what ethical perspective?
 Can we develop alternatives to counter and resist the current concepts?

 Lectures and Workshops

 The perspective from which Jubilee works is always that of the artist and the artistic practice.
-Hence it attributes great importance to contextualizing the research in an artistic program, consisting of screenings, performances and presentations.
-Jubilee actively connects to other groups, production platforms and initiatives, and reflects from an in-depth background knowledge of the 'art and economy' discourse.
+Hence it attributes great importance to contextualising the research in an artistic programme, consisting of screenings, performances and presentations.
+Jubilee actively connects to other groups, production platforms and initiatives, and reflects with an in-depth background knowledge of the ‘art and economy’ discourse.